-The Company may be adversely affected by any deterioration in the general economic conditions in the local, state, national and international economy.
+The Company may be adversely affected by any deterioration in the general economic conditions in the local Carte, national and international economy.

-In particular, the movement of interest rates will impact on the Company's finance business.
-Upward movements of interest rates may affect the ability of the Company's customers to service their finance arrangements where the rates on their loan agreements are variable and hence loan defaults may rise.
-Downward movements in interest rates have a positive effect on the Company's customers' ability to meet loan repayments where variable interest rates apply but may make Notes less attractive to investors.
+of interest rates will impact of interest rates will impact of interest rates may affect the ability of the Company's customers to say vice their finance arrangements where the rates on their loan agreements are variable and hence loan defents may rise.
+Downward movements in interest loan defents may rise on the Company's customers' ability to meet loan repayments where dan der ofts may rise.
+Downward movements in interest des to e a positive effect on the Company's customers' ability to meet loan repayments where variable interest sapply but may make Notes less attractive to investors.
+The Company actively manages its loan portfolio to ensure existing and forecast commitments to Noteholders are material.
 The Company actively manages its loan portfolio to ensure existing and forecast commitments to Noteholders are met.

+6.13 LEGISI ATION

-6.13 LEGISLATION AND OTHER REGULATORY STANDARDS
+REGULATORY STANDARDS